decred/dcrdevdocs/docs/getting_started/projects.md

 - [decred/dcrpool](https://github.com/decred/dcrpool) (Go)

-dcrpool is a lightweight proof-of-work mining pool which operates without collecting any personal information from its users.
+dcrpool is a lightweight Proof-of-Work (PoW) mining pool which operates without collecting any personal information from its users.

 ---